Presidency of Bill Clinton

+President Clinton oversaw the second longest period of peacetime economic expansion in American history.
 Months into his first term, he signed the Omnibus Budget Reconciliation Act of 1993, which raised taxes and set the stage for future budget surpluses.
 He signed the bipartisan Violent Crime Control and Law Enforcement Act and won ratification of the North American Free Trade Agreement, despite opposition from trade unions and environmentalists.
-Clinton's most ambitious legislative initiative, a plan to provide universal health care, faltered—it never had majority support in Congress.
-In the 1994 elections, the Republican Revolution swept the country.
-Clinton vetoed many of the Republican policies such as abortion restrictions.
-He assembled a bipartisan coalition to pass welfare reform and expand health insurance for children.
+Clinton's most ambitious legislative initiative, a plan to provide universal health care, failed to advance through Congress.
+A backlash to Clinton's agenda sparked the Republican Revolution, with the GOP taking control of the House of Representatives for the first time in 40 years.
+Clinton pivoted to the center in response by assembling a bipartisan coalition to pass welfare reform, and he successfully expanded health insurance for children.

-In foreign policy, Clinton launched a major bombing campaign in the Balkans, which led to the creation of a United Nations protectorate in Kosovo.
-He played a major role of the expansion of NATO into former Eastern Bloc countries but remained on good terms with Russian President Boris Yeltsin.
+While Clinton's economy was strong, his presidency oscillated dramatically from high to low and back again, which historian Gil Troy characterized in six Acts.
+Act I in early 1993 was "Bush League" with amateurish distractions.
+By mid-1993 Clinton had recovered to Act II, passing a balanced budget and the NAFTA trade deal.
+Act III, 1994, saw the Republicans mobilizing under Newt Gingrich, defeating Clinton's healthcare reforms, and taking control of the House of Representatives for the first time in forty years.
+The years 1995 to 1997 saw the comeback in Act IV, with a triumphant reelection landslide in 1996.
+However, Act V, the Clinton–Lewinsky scandal and impeachment made 1998 a lost year.
+Clinton concluded happily with Act VI by deregulating the banking system in 1999.
+In foreign policy, Clinton initiated a bombing campaign in the Balkans, which led to the creation of a United Nations protectorate in Kosovo.
+He played a major role of the expansion of NATO into former Eastern Bloc countries and remained on positive terms with Russian President Boris Yeltsin.
 During his second term, Clinton presided over the deregulation of the financial and telecommunications industry.
-Clinton's second term saw the first federal budget surpluses since the 1960s, but was partially overshadowed by his impeachment in 1998.
-His impeachment arose after he denied having an affair with a White House intern, Monica Lewinsky under oath and telling Lewinsky to do the same.
-Though the House of Representatives voted to impeach Clinton, he was acquitted of all charges by the Senate.
+Clinton's second term also saw the first federal budget surpluses since the 1960s.
+The ratio of debt held by the public to GDP fell from 47.8% in 1993 to 33.6% by 2000.
+His impeachment in 1998 arose after he denied claims of having an affair with a White House intern, Monica Lewinsky under oath.
+He was acquitted of all charges by the Senate.
 He appointed Ruth Bader Ginsburg and Stephen Breyer to the U.S. Supreme Court.